kevinndungu-source/GCP_BigQuery_Project/README.md

 3. Open the script in Google BigQuery or any SQL editor of your choice to execute the queries and perform the analysis.

 ## Usage:
-- Execute the SQL scripts in Google BigQuery to analyze the Chicago Crime Dataset.
+- Execute the SQL script in Google BigQuery to analyze the Chicago Crime Dataset.
 - Visualize the results using Google Looker Studio or any other visualization tool.
 - Modify and customize the analysis as needed for specific insights and requirements.